apancutt/deploy-mandrill/README.md

 # deploy-mandrill

-Compiles, deploys and prunes templates to/from Mandrill.
+Compiles, deploys and prunes templates to/from Mandrill using [MJML](https://mjml.io/) templates.

 ## Installation